 - A. When prior notice has not been given, represented individuals released until further notice after reporting to work will be compensated for hours worked on the first day of suspended operations. - B. Represented individuals who are not required to work during suspended operations may request and may be granted a schedule change during their workweek. - C. Represented individuals who are required to work during suspended operations will receive their regular hourly rate for work performed during the period of suspended operation.
-Overtime worked during suspended operations will be compensated in accordance with Section 5.4, above. - 5.7 Remedial Action - A. If a represented individual has worked more than one thousand fifty (1,050) hours in a twelve (12) month period from the individual's original date of hire, they may request remedial action from the Office of the State Human Resources Director in accordance with WAC 357-49.
-Following the Director's review of the remedial action request, an individual may file exceptions to the Director's decision in accordance with WAC 357. - B. Remedial action is not subject to the provisions of the grievance procedure specified in Section 5.13, below. - 5.8 Training and Employee Development
+Overtime worked during suspended operations will be compensated in accordance with Section 5.4, above

+5.8 Training and Employee Development